marrow/schema/README.rst

 1.1 Goals
 ---------

-Marrow Schema was created with the goal of extracting a component common to nearly every database ORM, ODM, and widget system into a shared library to benefit all.
-While some of the basic principles (data descriptors, etc.) are simple, few implementations are truly complete.
-Often you would lose access to standard Python idioms, such as the use of positional arguments with class constructors.
+Marrow Schema was created with the goal of extracting a component common to nearly every database ORM, ODM, widget system, form validation library, structured serialzation format, or other schema-based tool into a common shared library to benefit all.
+While some of the basic principles (data descriptors, etc.) are relatively simple, few implementations are truly complete.
+Often you would lose access to standard Python idioms such as the use of positional arguments with class constructors or Pythonic exceptions.

-With a proven generic implementation we discovered quickly that the possibilities aren't limited to the typical uses.
+With a proven generic implementation we discovered quickly that the possibilities weren't limited to the typical uses.
-One commercial project that uses Marrow Schema does so to define generic CRUD controllers declaratively, greatly reducing development time and encouraging WORM (write-once, read-many) best practice.
+One commercial project that uses Marrow Schema does so to define generic CRUD *controllers* declaratively, greatly reducing development time and encouraging WORM (write-once, read-many) best practice.

 Marrow Schema additionally aims to have a very narrow scope and to "eat its own dog food", using a declarative syntax to define the declarative syntax.
 This is in stark contrast to alternatives (such as `scheme <https://github.com/siq/scheme/>`_) which utilize multiple metaclasses and a hodge-podge of magical attributes internally.
 Or `guts <https://github.com/emolch/guts/>`_, which is heavily tied to its XML and YAML data processing capabilities.
-Neither of these currently support positional instantiation, and both can be implemented as a superset of Marrow Schema.
+Neither of these currently support positional instantiation, and both can be implemented as a light-weight superset of Marrow Schema.

 2. Installation